-Work done in the Nordic countries cannot be counted towards the employment condition in Finland until you submit the U1 form to KOKO-kassa.
-Your application cannot be processed before you submit the form.
+Work done in the Nordic countries cannot be counted towards the employment condition in Finland until the KOKO fund has received your U1 form.
+Your application cannot be processed before your form is received.
 Remember that you must apply for daily allowance within 3 months.

 Also, for the work abroad to be taken into account in your employment condition, you must have been employed in Finland after your return for at least 4 calendar weeks meeting the employment condition.
 This is not required if you have been resident in Finland while working in another country.